Exit & Emergency Lighting · Connecticut

 Coordinate emergency lighting with your annual fire inspection.

-One Titan visit covers fire alarm, sprinkler, extinguisher, and emergency lighting — with the 90-minute load test logged in the same digital report your AHJ already trusts.
+One Titan visit covers fire alarm, extinguisher, and emergency lighting — with the annual inspection logged in the same digital report your AHJ already trusts.

 Why Titan for Exit & Emergency Lighting